symfony/symfony-docs/cookbook/form/data_transformers.rst

         // ...
     }

-Internally we want to handle the ``labels`` as array, but to have the form simple we wanna allow the User to edit them as a string.
+Internally the ``labels`` are stored as an array, but they are displayed to the user as a simple string, to make them easier to edit.

 This is a *perfect* time to attach a custom data transformer to the ``labels`` field.
 The easiest way to do this is with the :class:`Symfony\\Component\\Form\\CallbackTransformer`